 -

-64% of recruiters now prioritize location flexibility over exact address (source: ResumeGo)
+64% of recruiters prioritize location flexibility over full address (ResumeGo)

 -